BramJanssen22/EMDD/README.md

 # EMDD

-The code and data for the paper "Towards evaluation of fairness in MDD models: Automatic analysis of symptom differences for gender groups in the D-vlog dataset"
+The code and data used for the paper "Towards evaluation of fairness in MDD models: Automatic analysis of symptom differences for gender groups in the D-vlog dataset"

 ## Bibliography